KPro1982/TeleportEverything/TeleportEverything/README.md

   - The creatures will spawn in the ground in front of the player to avoid them falling on teleport.
 - ![PARTIAL]: UnrestrictedPortals
   - You can use the ore configs from UnrestrictedPortals if you disable Teleport Ore or Dragon Eggs checkboxes from TeleportEverything config.
-  - Taxing system won't work if you are using UnrestrictedPortals configs.
+  - Tax system won't work if you are using UnrestrictedPortals configs.

 <p>
   <p align="center"><h2>For Questions or Comments find Elg in the Odin Plus Team on Discord:</h2></p>